pletfix/docs/en/lifecycle.md

             @include __DIR__ . '/../../../../.manifest/plugins/routes.php';
         });

 4. Once the application has been bootstrapped and all service providers have been registered, the HTTP request will be handed off to the HTTP Router for dispatching.
-   The router will dispatch the request to a route or controller:
+The router will dispatch the request to a action handler or controller:

         /*
          * Dispatch the HTTP request and send the response to the browser.